Now Reading:

 4. Can lifestyle changes reduce risks?

 Yes.
-Healthy eating, rest, and medical follow-ups help lower potential issues.
+Healthy eating, adequate rest, mild to moderate activity, and medical follow-ups help lower potential issues.

 5. Should twin pregnancies have more ultrasounds?